Ridvan-bot/pohlmanprotean.se/README.md

 Production: Any push to the main branch triggers a deployment to pohlmanprotean.se.
 Development: Any push to the dev branch triggers a deployment to dev.pohlmanprotean.se.
 The deployment process is defined in .github/workflows/deploy.yml.

+Make sure you create a project in Google Gloud Run before you try to commit any code to a repo.
+Once you pushed the code, and if it failes, make sure the service account in Google Cloud has all the permission it needs.
+These are the Permissions:

+Viewer, Cloud Run Admin, Cloud Build Editor, Service Account User, Storage Admin, Artifact Registry Writer, Registry Administrator.

+If you are new to Google Cloud Run, and you are using the free trail, make sure you enable billing.

 ## Manual Deployment
 In cases where a manual deployment is needed, you can trigger the workflow directly from the GitHub Actions tab on your repository.